fabianferno/accio/README.md

 - Click the delete icon and the creds will be removed

 ## Service that we used
-For the backend [Backend](https://github.com/fabianferno/accio-be) we used Flask
+For the [Backend](https://github.com/fabianferno/accio-be) we used Flask